mont5piques/caldav_calendar_te/README.md

-# Texas Edition Caldav Calendar Plugin for Roundcube
+# Texas Edition Caldav Calendar Plugin for Roundcube & NextCloud

 ## WARNING - This Repo is not for the faint of heart
 Be warned.
 This is **NOT** intended for Production Use. \